vemundrefnin/digital-brain/content/Overview of Review - Firm Learning and Market Equilibrium.md

 ---
-title: "Overview of Review: Firm Learning and Market Equilibrium"
+title: 'Overview of Review: Firm Learning and Market Equilibrium'
 tags:
--
 ---

 # Overview of Review: Firm Learning and Market Equilibrium
 [NBER link](https://www.nber.org/reporter/2018number2/firm-learning-and-market-equilibrium)
 Empirical research about the Nash equilibrium.

 Try to find a [[ceteris paribus]] example for testing this.

 Found out that when big changes come in to play, the Nash equilibrium do not hold, at least for a while.